AJ-Gonzalez/luna9/README.md

 ## Acknowledgements

 - [SolveSpace Parametric Cad](https://solvespace.com/index.pl), for the basis of the Bezier surface stuff.
+- [Audfprint](https://github.com/dpwe/audfprint), for the hashing algo to reduce complexity by a lot

 ## License and contributing

 Pull requests and feedback welcome.

 MIT License - See LICENSE file for details.

+## Other ways to support Luna9

+- Leave a star!
+- [Donate via Ko-fi](https://ko-fi.com/luna9project) if you'd like to support development
+- Sponsor the project through GitHub